-Chemo is a bumpy ride, and one of the definite bumps is the effects it can have on your skin, leading it to become drier, more sensitive, sore and often altered in texture and colour.
+Chemo is a bumpy ride, and one of the more unexpected bumps is the effects the treatment can have on skin, leading it to become drier, more sensitive, often sore and often altered in texture and colour.

-Here’s a guide to looking after yourself and your skin while you’re undergoing treatment.
+Here’s a guide to looking after yourself and your skin if you're undergoing treatment.

-- Start boosting your skin resilience about a week before treatment starts: feed it with rosehip oil, and moisturise with a natural balm regularly throughout the day.
-You’re aiming to make the skin barrier as healthy and robust as possible before treatment starts, so oil-based ointments are generally a better choice than water-based lotions.
+- Start boosting your skin resilience about a week before treatment starts: feed it with omega-rich rosehip oil, and moisturise with an unscented cream or balm regularly throughout the day.
+You’re aiming to make the skin barrier as healthy and robust as possible before treatment starts, so oil-based salves are generally a better choice than water-based lotions.

-- Wash sensitive or dry skin with a gentle, unscented liquid wash (like our 2-in-1 Natural Shampoo & Body Wash) to keep it absolutely clean.
+- During and after treatment, wash sensitive or dry skin with a gentle, unscented liquid wash (like our 2-in-1 Body, Hand & Hair Wash) to keep it absolutely clean.

 - Keep baths or showers to about 15 minutes, and use lukewarm (not hot) water.
 Gently pat (rather than rub) dry, with a soft clean towel.
 More info about bathing with sensitive skin here.

 - Afterwards, apply an unscented emollient cream or oil to your skin while it’s still damp.
-Balmonds Bath & Body Oil or Daily Moisturising Cream are ideal, depending on your preference for lotion or oil.
+Balmonds Hydrating Body Oil or Daily Moisturiser are ideal, depending on your preference for lotion or oil.

-- Apply a hand cream or salve immediately after washing your hands.
+- Apply a hand cream or salve immediately after washing your hands; our sea buckthorn and shea butter Intensive Hand Cream is a good choice.

 - Change your clothes: wear clothing that’s soft, loose, natural fibre (cotton or bamboo are great) so it doesn’t irritate sensitive skin.
 Seek out clothing companies making garments specially for eczema sufferers, as they’re likely to minimise irritating, scratchy seams and labels.